Water restrictions in Australia: Other areas

 Hand-held hose watering and drippers: Any time 1 day/week with trigger nozzle, 6–9am or 5–8pm.

 Tasmania

-Usually, there are no water restrictions for domestic consumption.
+Usually, there are only water restrictions for domestic consumption in remote areas which experience high levels of tourism, and therefore increased usage, in summer months.

 Periodically, however, restrictions will be placed on how water can be used in domestic, commercial or rural areas.
 Examples of such restrictions are: